-In corroboration of Capt.
-Herschel's statement's regarding the mistaken idea of high dispersive power being essential to success in observations of solar prominences, I beg to give a few results obtained by a direct-vision spectroscope of dispersive power insufficient to separate D.

-An object glass of 2" diameter and 2' $5\frac{1}{2}$ " focal length (solar) was attached to this spectroscope in January last; and on the first observation-using coloured glass that absorbed rays from B to a point rather less refrangible than F-the latter line was found bright at four points on the sun's periphery, the slit being placed radial as well as tangential to the limb.
+IN corroboration of Capt.
+Herschel's statement's regarding the mistaken idea of high dispersive power being essential to success in observations of solar prominences, I beg to give a few results obtained by a direct-vision spectroscope of dispersive power insufficient to separate D. An object glass of 2'' diameter and $2' 5\frac{1}{2}''$ focal length (solar) was attached to this spectroscope in January last; and on the first observation-using coloured glass that absorbed rays from B to a point rather less refrangible than F-the latter line was found bright at four points on the sun's periphery, the slit being placed radial as well as tangential to the limb.

-Since then I have frequently observed prominences with and without the coloured glass, and on one occasion obtained G In this case the prominence, which occurred on the day preceding the binocular eclipse of June last, was a small one, but C, the line near D, and F, were all intensely vivid.

-By the same spectroscope can be observed the brilliant lines

-of y Argus, as also the principal lines of a large number of stars, without using a cylindrical lens.
+Since then I have frequently observed prominences with and without the coloured glass, and on one occasion obtained G In this case the prominence, which occurred on the day bright.
+C, the line near D, and F, were all intensely vivid.
+By the same spectroscope can be obs-rved the brilliant lines of γ Argus, as also the principal lines of a large number of stars, without using a cylindrical lens.
 At the red end of the spectrum I have obtained a broad belt of atmospheric absorption lines still less refrangible than the solar line that lies beyond the double atmospheric band on the red side of A.